netgineer/nettools/README.md

 # nettools
-Docker container with Allpine Linux and vairous tools for network diagnostic
+Docker container with Alpine Linux and vairous tools for network diagnostic